Shasshank12/hackmit25/lecture-assistant/TRANSCRIPT_PROCESSING.md

 # Transcript Processing Feature

-This feature allows you to process lecture transcript files (.txt) to generate detailed study notes and flashcards using Claude AI.
+This feature allows you to process lecture transcript files (.txt) to generate detailed study notes and flashcards using Claude Sonnet 4 AI.

 ## Features